Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R3
+MONAI Deploy Workload Manager R3

-### [REQ] MWM SHALL allow users to define storage cleanup rules
+### (FR004) [REQ] MWM SHALL allow users to define storage cleanup rules

-MWM shall provide functionalities on when the payloads can be removed from the MWM cache.
+MWM SHALL provide functionalities on when the payloads can be removed from the MWM cache.

 #### Background